qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

    The Panels menu

-Below are listed default panels provided by QGIS:
+Below is a list of the default panels provided by QGIS:

 * the :ref:`label_legend`
 * the :ref:`Browser Panel <browser_panel>`